 All the investigated roundabouts are located on roads owned by the Flemish Infrastructure Agency.
-Other roundabouts were not included as no data for them were available.
 This Agency owns mainly roads with significant traffic, where other, smaller and less busy roads are usually owned by municipalities.
-The average traffic volume on the type of roads in question is 11 611 vehicles per day (7).
+The average traffic volume on the type of roads in question is 11611 vehicles per day [9].
+No information was available about the traffic volume on the selected roundabouts.
+Both single-lane as well as double-lane roundabouts may occur on the roads that were selected in the sample, although the former type is more common.
+The dataset provides no information on the number of lanes on the roundabout.
+Also, no information was available about the type of bicyclist facility present at the roundabouts.

 For the purpose of this study only those roundabouts that were constructed between 1994 and 2000 were taken into account.
 Accident data were available from 1991 until the end of 2001.
 Consequently a time period of accident data of at least 3 years before and 1 year after the construction of each roundabout was available for the analysis.
+For each roundabout the full set of available accident data in the period 1991-2001 was included in the analysis.
+Table 1 shows the distribution of the construction years for the roundabouts in the sample.